top of page

 I am in no way affiliated to Among Us, nor have they approved this content.
 If you're not familiar with the online game, check out the Innersloth game here.

 So, you play indoor hockey.
 You don't?
 It is a youth group favourite.
 Companies providing sticks and balls include Unihoc.
-Mix it up, even if you don't have to be socially-distanced, by playing on office chairs.
+Mix it up by playing on office chairs.
 No office chairs?
 Just use normal chairs.
 Place them in rows two metres apart (a bit like table football (surely, you'll have played human table football before...!)).
 Mark a cross under each chair and ask the young people not to leave the cross.

 Do a risk assessment, though.
 Worst case scenario is to allow a young person to play barefoot and have a leader run over their foot with an office chair.
 I'd suggest keeping the chairs static and wearing shoes.